 When you integrate the ZipKey technology into your connected products and mobile app, you deliver a much-improved Wi-Fi onboarding experience that will delight your end users.
-It's a simple two step process - the device connects to a ZipKey network, then retrieves private network credentials from our cloud, and moves over to the private network.
+It's a simple two step process - the device connects to a ZipKey network, then retrieves private network credentials from the Cirrent cloud, and moves over to the private network.
 The first step happens without any user involvement, as soon as your device is turned on.
 The second step is guided by your mobile app.

 Cirrent has partnered with broadband service providers who are delivering two levels of ZipKey integration: